poorvanshtonk/Weather/README.md

 ## Getting Started

 To get a local copy up and running, follow these simple steps.
-- Run index.html file using live server.
+- Run index.html file in your browser.

 ### Prerequisites